shanky3678/ONDC-Copilot/README.md

 ## 🖥️ User-Friendly Interface
 The platform participants can be laymen trying to sell on the platform or buy on the platform.
 They do not understand legal complexities, leading to longer onboarding, longer sales processes, and frustrating experiences.

-That’s why we built the **Legal Compliance Assistant**.
+That’s why we built the **AI Compliance Assistant**.
 It will answer any legal query they have 24x7 in a simplified manner.

 ## 🌍 Ever-Changing and Complex Legal Landscape
 The legal landscape is constantly changing, and traditionally the legal team needs to train all the relevant employees every time a policy is updated or changed.